SamBoyd/OpenBacklog/src/mcp_server/mcp_tools_and_resources_docs.md

 Returns comprehensive framework for defining a hero (user persona) through collaborative refinement.

 **Returns:**
-Framework dict with purpose, criteria, examples, questions, anti-patterns, current state (existing heroes), and coaching tips.
+Framework dict with all standard fields.
+Key conversation guideline: Use the hero's actual name (e.g., "Sarah") instead of "the hero".

 **Criteria:**
 - Specific person with a name, not a broad segment